 THE ASCENIUM DIFFERENCE

 Current general purpose processor architectures are based on a 50-year-old design approach using the ISA (Instruction Set Architecture) as an API (Application Programming Interface) between the compiler and the hardware.
 This approach that has run out of gas despite ever more exotic and expensive optimization attempts.
-Whether the architecture is based on MIPS, or ARM, or Power, or RISC-v, or x86 - they are all basically the same at the low level pipeline hardware level.
+Whether the architecture is based on MIPS, or ARM, or Power, or RISC-V, or x86 - they are all basically the same in terms of the partitioning between the hardware and the compiler.

 But compilers can now do much more . . .

 What is needed is a faster core building block . . .

 . . . a faster leaner compute engine, that leverages a new approach for compiling programs.
 This faster leaner general purpose compute engine - which we call Aptos - then becomes the core building block for higher performance energy efficient datacenter compute solutions.

 The Datacenter Energy Challenge and Compute Disaggregation Opportunity

 The exponential influx of data (video, audio, sensor) accelerated by Deep Learning and 5G only increases the importance of compute efficiency for energy management, and also means “compute must be brought to the data” in the datacenter

 This disaggregation of compute resources creates opportunities for new general purpose processor architectures in the datacenter – users want to program in C/C++, not CUDA, OpenCL or Verilog!
 Compute efficiency – the optimal utilization of ALL the datacenter resources – is key to minimizing datacenter energy usage.

 * Partha Ranganathan (Google) et. al., The Datacenter as a Computer, 3rd ed, Morgan Claypool, 2019